 Thesis Research Support Fellowships are competitive fellowships designed to support master's students' thesis research.
-Funds are intended to cover expenses directly related to thesis research, with recipients submitting a final report to the associate dean that details their progress and the use of their funds.
+These fellowships are given as grants-in-aid and may not cover the full costs of students' thesis research.
+Funds must be used only to cover expenses directly related to thesis research, with recipients submitting a final report to the associate dean that details their progress and the use of their funds.
 The fellowships are available for continuing master's students enrolled at Texas State University and are offered twice per year.

-You can request up to $2,000 to cover expenses directly related to conducting your thesis research.
+Your budget and budget rationale can include a request of up to $2,000 to help defray some of the expenses directly related to conducting your thesis research.

 Examples of allowable expenditures include the following items: